nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 In order to save hard disk space, it is recommended to transfer archive files periodically from the security server (manually or automatically) to an external location.

 Archive files (ZIP containers) are located in the directory specified by the configuration parameter archive-path.
-File names are in the format `mlog[-grouping]-X-Y-Z.zip`, where X is the timestamp (UTC time in the format `YYYYMMDDHHmmss`) of the first message log record, Y is the timestamp of the last message log record (records are processed in chronological order) and Z is 10 characters long alphanumeric random.
+File names are in the format `mlog[-grouping]-X-Y-Z.zip[.gpg]`, where X is the timestamp (UTC time in the format `YYYYMMDDHHmmss`) of the first message log record, Y is the timestamp of the last message log record (records are processed in chronological order) and Z is 10 characters long alphanumeric random.
 If grouping is enabled, [-grouping] is a (possibly truncated and filename safe) member identifier.
+If encryption is enabled, the [.gpg] suffix is added.

 An example of an archive file name is:

     mlog-INSTANCE_CLASS_CODE-20150504152559-20150504152559-a7JS05XAJC.zip